agnes-riviere/calibration_molonari_mini/protocole_calibration.md

 2. Wait for the voltage measured by the pressure sensor to stabilize (this voltage is displayed in the Device Status window).
 Then transfer it to the fourth column.
 3. Add water to the left-hand column.
 4. Repeat from point 1.
 5. As long as the voltage sensor has not reached saturation, repeat these steps every 5 mm between 0 and 5 cm, every 1 cm between 5 and 15 cm, and finally every 5 cm between 15 cm.
 6. Follow these same instructions on the opposite side to calibrate the device from tablecloth to river and from river to tablecloth.
 Change "left" to "right" in point b after the sensor has reached saturation, then repeat the change until you reach the second plateau of saturation.
 Create an Excel graph that plots the measured voltage against the difference in water height after a few points have been made (column D against column C).
 As you proceed, use this graph to make sure the points are plotted in a straight line.
 7. At the end of the calibration
   a.
 Verify that the recording has been stopped before removing it from the hobo dataloger (Device > sate).
 Save the Hobo recordings as a.hobo file in the same calibration LOMOS mini/data/1 raw data/ [sensorName] folder as the Excel calibration file.
 The file should be named [sensorname] calibUH.hobo.
 On the pressure sensor, a tape with the sensor's name is visible (not on the box containing it).

   b.
 Export the hobo's data measurements to a csv file.
 To do this:

-  b1.
-Open the Hobo file with Hoboware with File > Open data file
+  * Open the Hobo file with Hoboware with File > Open data file

- b2.
-Export by doing File > Export Table Data, click on Export, and select "csv" as file type.
+ *Export by doing File > Export Table Data, click on Export, and select "csv" as file type.
 Keep the same name as the hobo file.

  c.
 Update the  Excel file by adding the date of the experiment and the person's name. d.The corresponding sensor folder should now contain the Excel calibration file and the Hobo csv file.

 # 4. Voltage-temperature calibration

  At constant differential pressure, the relationship between measured voltage and temperature variation is established using voltage-temperature calibrations.
 A climatic chamber calibration method and an outdoor calibration method have both been developed.
 The two paragraphs that follow provide descriptions of them.
 The method used in the climate chamber is preferred because it enables temperature control of the surrounding air.